EvgeniyGeraskin/SWapi_TEST/README.md

 ## Executing:
 - Script start_tests.sh is used to run tests and generate Allure report.
-- For generating Allure report without tests executing run following command:
+- For generating Allure report without tests executing unzip allure_report.zip and run the following command:
     - allure serve report_allure/

 ## TASK 11: